 - and to understand strain partitioning within a multi-layered system of evaporites and clastics.

 ESR 12 : Overpressure development in rapidly deposited salt basins.
 Application to the Salt Giant in the Mediterranean Basin

-Supervised by Hector Marin-Moreno (NOC).
+Supervised by Ismael Falcon Suarez (NOC) and Hector Marin-Moreno (NGI).

 The aim of ESR 12 project is to quantify the amount and distribution of excess pore pressure below and within the Salt Giant on the Mediterranean basin; to evaluate the likely important role this plays on the evolution of the basin.

 The objectives of this project are to constrain the petrophysical parameters of the salt, sub-salt and supra-salt formation from available seismic and borehole data from the Mediterranean Salt Giant and other analogous salt basins.